Eliah-Lakhin/lady-deirdre/work/crates/examples/readme.md

 1. **Incremental Reparsing.**

-   Lady Deirdre shows almost the same performance on the small file(82Kb) sequential edits as Tree-Sitter does: 12.1ms vs 11.25ms.
+   Lady Deirdre shows almost the same performance on the Small file(82Kb) sequential edits as Tree-Sitter: 12.1ms vs 11.25ms.

-   But Lady Deirdre demonstrates significantly better results than Tree-Sitter on medium(4Mb) and large(10Mb) files: 18ms vs 58ms and 39.1ms vs 124.5ms accordingly.
+   But Lady Deirdre demonstrates significantly better results than Tree-Sitter on Medium(4Mb) and Large(10Mb) files: 18ms vs 58ms and 39.1ms vs 124.5ms accordingly.

 2. **Non-Incremental Parsing.**

    Nom works significantly better than Tree-Sitter and Lady Deirdre for initial parsing.
-For the small file(82Kb) Nom has parsed the file in 0.87ms, Lady Deirdre in 2.48ms, and Tree-Sitter in 5.91ms.
+For the Small file(82Kb) Nom has parsed the file in 0.87ms, Lady Deirdre in 2.48ms, and Tree-Sitter in 5.91ms.

-   For the larger file(10Mb) Nom's results are comparable too:
+   For the Larger file(10Mb) Nom's demonstrates similar results:
    87.25ms(Nom) vs 304ms(Lady Deirdre) vs 624ms(Tree-Sitter).

-   Even though non-incremental parser combinator Nom shows significantly better results that the incremental parsers, Lady Deirdre works up to 2 times faster in these tests than Tree-Sitter does.
+   Even though non-incremental parser combinator Nom shows significantly better results than incremental parsers, Lady Deirdre works up to 2 times faster in these tests than Tree-Sitter.

-   For non-incremental series of complete reparsing of the small JSON file Nom demonstrates expected performance degradation comparing to Lady Deirdre and Tree-Sitter both: ~2155ms for 1100 edits complete reparsing.
+   For non-incremental series of complete reparsing of the Small JSON file Nom expectedly demonstrates performance degradation comparing to Lady Deirdre and
+   Tree-Sitter: ~2155ms for 1100 edits complete reparsing.

 3. **Text Mutations.**

-   Ropey demonstrates significantly better results on all text edit tests than Tree-Sitter and Lady Deirdre both (these results not applicable to Nom).
+   Ropey demonstrates significantly better results on all text edit tests than Tree-Sitter and Lady Deirdre both (these tests not applicable to Nom).
-   To compare, on large JSON file(10Mb) a series of edits took 1.26ms(Ropey) vs 11.1ms(Lady Deirdre JSON lexis only parser).
+   To compare, on the Large JSON file(10Mb) a series of edits took 1.26ms(Ropey) vs 11.1ms(Lady Deirdre JSON lexis only parser).

-   For the fair comparison I would have to opt-out Lady Deirder's lexis parser in these tests, but this is currently not possible.
+   For fair comparison I would have to opt-out Lady Deirder's lexis parser in these tests, but this is currently not possible.

 ### Conclusion.